Jacob-Westergren/Jacob-Westergren.github.io/index.md

 # Quantum Support Vector Machine
 <p>
-  For my Bachelour thesis paper, I compared the performance of quantum and classical kernels for Support Vector Machines (SVM) in binary classification tasks, .
+  For my Bachelor thesis paper, I compared the performance of quantum and classical kernels for Support Vector Machines (SVM) in binary classification tasks, .
   The quantum computations were simulted using the Qiskit library for their ease of use, and our results showcased a much stronger performance when utilizing a quantum kernel compared to the classical Radial Basis Function (RBF) kernel for our training data.
 </p>